Finite Element Complexes in Two Dimensions: Beyond the de Rham Complex

-We first present two examples.
-Denote by To fit the space, we skip the constant space $\mathbb R$ in the beginning and $0$ at the end in the sequence, and $\mathcal T_h$ in the spaces.
-The first one has been presented in~\cite{Christiansen;Hu;Hu:2018finite}:
+We take two vector functions by row to form a matrix and each row belongs to $\mathbb V_{k}^{\div}(\bs r_1, \bs r_2)$.
+To fit the space, we skip the constant space $\mathbb R$ in the beginning and $0$ at the end in the sequence, and $\mathcal T_h$ in the spaces.
+The first example has been presented in~\cite{Christiansen;Hu;Hu:2018finite} for $k\geq3$: